 Graduate Certificate in Forensic Accounting

-The 15-credit Graduate Certificate in Forensic Accounting Program provides an opportunity for students to acquire education in the emerging field of forensic accounting.
+The 12-credit Graduate Certificate in Forensic Accounting Program provides an opportunity for students to acquire education in the emerging field of forensic accounting.
 Learn more about this growing field.

 Students with a bachelor's degree in accounting can also use the certificate program as a means of obtaining the necessary 150 hours of academic credit to qualify for a CPA license.

-In order to apply for the Graduate Certificate in Forensic Accounting Program applicants are required to have, at a minimum, a U.S. equivalent bachelor degree from an accredited college or university.
+In order to apply for the Forensic Accounting Program applicants are required to have, at a minimum, a U.S. equivalent bachelor degree from an accredited college or university.
 The program is open to individuals holding degrees in any major although degrees in accounting are preferred.

 - Candidates must submit a graduate certificate admission application